-The most incisive films on climatic phenomena, climate change and its effects but also inspiration on the topic of climate protection and sustainability are collected here.
+Films on climatic phenomena, climate change causes and effects are listed below.
+Additionally, inspiration on the topic of climate protection and sustainability are also represented.

 "In order to see clearly, changing one’s perspective is often enough”. - Antoine de Saint-Exupéry, The Wisdom of the Sands